Hate Story: Plot

 Vowing revenge, Kavya becomes a prostitute and seduces various businessmen related to Cementic Group to get to Siddharth.
 First she contacts the CEO of cement company Cementec, Rajdev Singh, sleeps with him, and without his knowledge copies email from his phone.
 From there she learns that Cementec is going to do a joint venture with a German company due to which all shares of Delhi Cements company will fall.
 She leaks this information to Delhi Cements Chairman, Deshraj Tandon at the cost of ₹ 40 million.
 Deshraj Tandon then organizes a press conference and withdraws his support to Cementic Group causing a huge loss to Siddharth and his company.
 Kavya then reveals this to Siddharth and challenges him that she will destroy him.
-Siddharth then has cameras placed all over her house without her knowledge but Kavya realises this after spotting a camera when she notices that her furniture had been rearranged.
+Siddharth then has cameras placed all over her house without her knowledge but Kavya realises this after spotting a camera.
 Kavya uses this weapon against him by inviting Rajdev to her home and seducing him.
 Knowing that Siddharth is viewing the footage, Kavya is able to entice Rajdev for more information regarding Cementec's future operations and scams, while in return, providing him with false information regarding Cementec's competitors.

-Siddharth views this footage and learns that Rajdev is responsible for the leaking of information by Kavya.
+Siddharth views this footage and learns that Rajdev is responsible for the leaking of information.
 Siddharth also comes to believe the false information provided by Kavya to be true, resulting in Cementec suffering a loss of ₹ 100 billion.
 Siddharth has Rajdev killed and puts the blame for Cementec's downfall on Kavya resulting in her arrest.
 Kavya takes help from a cabinet minister to escape from jail by blackmailing him.
 She also offers to sleep with him at the cost of recovering the police file which contains her name and nominating her to the post of director of IIBI bank which holds account details for Cementec.